 Pediatric Ear, Nose and Throat

-Overview Featuring the only fellowship-trained pediatric otolaryngologist in Suffolk County, the Division of Pediatric Ear, Nose and Throat (ENT) at Stony Brook Long Island Children’s Hospital provides comprehensive and highly specialized care for all pediatric ear, nose and throat conditions — with an even more specialized focus on some of the most common ENT issues in children: sleep apnea, airway problems and hearing problems.
+Overview The Division of Pediatric Ear, Nose and Throat (ENT) at Stony Brook Long Island Children’s Hospital provides comprehensive and highly specialized care for all pediatric ear, nose and throat conditions — with an even more specialized focus on some of the most common ENT issues in children: sleep apnea, airway problems and hearing problems.
 The Division also excels at management of congenital malformations of the head and neck.
 As a result, it has the largest comprehensive, multidisciplinary cleft lip and palate team, caring for the majority of Long Island’s population of children with cleft lip and cleft palate malformations.
 Because pediatric ENT physicians deal with the communicative senses — interacting with children with how they interact with the world — the Division often serves as a hub for coordination of services, ensuring that every child receives individualized and seamless care across a wide spectrum of specialties.
 Even better, because this high level of care is available in their own community, Long Islanders no longer need to travel far for specialty pediatric ENT services.

 Main office: (631) 444-8410